alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 ![](images/drawing-sample-clip.png)

+Use the <xref:Alternet.Drawing.Graphics.ClipRect%2A> or <xref:Alternet.Drawing.Graphics.ClipRegion%2A> methods
-Use the <xref:Alternet.Drawing.Graphics.Clip%2A> property of <xref:Alternet.Drawing.Graphics> to set the current clip region.
+of <xref:Alternet.Drawing.Graphics> to set clipping.
+Use the <xref:Alternet.Drawing.Graphics.Save%2A> and
+<xref:Alternet.Drawing.Graphics.Restore%2A> methods of <xref:Alternet.Drawing.Graphics> to
+save/restore current clipping and transform.

 ### Drawing Images